seba-1511/specialists/paper/paper.md

 *   In the case of *greedy pairs* clustering, we follow the same strategy as in *greedy single* clustering but act on pair of classes instead of single classes.
-In this case we allow the clusters to share elements, and thus specialists can ahve overlapping jdugements.
+In this case we allow the clusters to overlap, and one prediction might include the opinion of several specialists.

 This process is repeated until all classes have been assigned to at least one cluster.